hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 func < <T...>(lhs: (T...), rhs: (T...)) -> Bool where T: Comparable
 ```

-**Note:** When this proposal talks about "generic functions", everything also applies to initializers and subscripts nested inside types.
-With closure expressions, the situation is slightly more limited.
-Closure expressions support value parameter packs, however since closure expressions do not have polymorphic types in Swift, they're limited to referencing type parameter packs from outer scopes and cannot declare type parameter packs of their own.
-Also, the value parameter packs of closures cannot have argument labels, because as usual only named declarations have argument labels in Swift.

 ## Proposed solution

 This proposal adds support for generic functions which abstract over a variable number of type parameters.
 While this proposal is useful on its own, there are many future directions that build upon this concept.
 This is the first step toward equipping Swift programmers with a set of tools that enable variadic generic programming.